microsoft/WindowsAppSDK/specs/clipboard-api/clipboard-api.md

   People encounter a lot of problems with unexpected clipboard behavior that they blame Windows for and that Windows could theoretically solve, even though the problems are typically caused by applications misusing the clipboard.
-The new clipboard API makes breaking changes from the previous APIs that solve some of these problems:
+Here are some of these problems, along with how the new clipboard API solves them by making breaking changes from the previous APIs:

-  * _No clipboard lock_: Often, attempts to cut or copy data are seemingly ignored - the previous data value on the clipboard gets pasted instead, if there was one.
+  * _No Win32 clipboard lock_: Often, attempts to cut or copy data are seemingly ignored - the previous data value on the clipboard gets pasted instead, if there was one.
 This can happen when the previous source app uses the classic clipboard API, since apps using that API obtain a lock on the